 Data Exposure: Check that your API isn’t revealing more than you would like.
 Be careful that your API isn’t returning extraneous or confidential data.

 Vulnerability Identification: Protect your Web API from common weak spots, like injections, that are easily exploitable by bad actors.
 This is one of the more nuanced areas of API security, as it requires testing inputs and outputs, and fixing vulnerabilities once they are found.

 You can limit API security concerns by thinking through these security considerations in the design phase.
 But it doesn’t remove that possibility all together.

 Testing API Security in Development

 No one wants vulnerabilities in their API to make it into the wild.
-At StackHawk we believe in security testing in CI/CD, before an app or API is shipped to prod.
+At StackHawk we believe in security testing in CI/CD, before an application or API is shipped to prod.
 Testing for vulnerabilities in the development stage is one of the best possible ways to step up your API security.

 We are seeing the rise of developer-centric security tools that make it simple to add security testing to CI/CD.
-With dev-centric tooling you can find and fix vulnerabilities on every merge.
+With dev-centric tooling, you can find and fix vulnerabilities on every merge.
 This means you can have faith that the API you are shipping is protected from vulnerabilities.

 There are different types of tools out there that catch different types of vulnerabilities.